dominiktraxl/firetracks/README.md

 - [MYD14A1 User Guide](https://lpdaac.usgs.gov/documents/876/MOD14_User_Guide_v6.pdf)
 - [MCD12Q1 User Guide](https://lpdaac.usgs.gov/documents/101/MCD12_User_Guide_V6.pdf)

+Download: the FireTracks Scientific Dataset, processed for the years 2002-2020, can be downloaded here: https://doi.org/10.5281/zenodo.4461575

 ## Overview

 The FireTracks Scientific Dataset is derived from the Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) Collection 6.1 (C61) Thermal Anomalies and Fire Data (MOD14A1 and MYD14A1).
-These satellite products include 1-km gridded fire masks over daily (24-hour) compositing periods.
+These satellite products include 1-km gridded fire masks over daily (24-hour) compositing periods on a global scale, from the year 2000 to the present.

-Part of the FireTracks Scientific Dataset is the [Active Fire Events Table](#active-fire-events-table-vh5), which contains single pixel fire events in table format from the fire masks of both satellite products.
+Part of the FireTracks Scientific Dataset is the [Active Fire Events Table](#active-fire-events-table-vh5), which contains single pixel fire events in table format extracted from the fire masks of both satellite products.
 The [Active Fire Land Cover Table](#active-fire-land-cover-table-v_lch5) provides land cover information for each fire event of the active fire events table, derived from the MODIS product MCD12Q1.